Joshua-amare/Word-Analyzer/README.md

   2. Try running the example file

-    1. May need to uncomment the nltk download lines
+    1. May need to uncomment the nltk download lines in wordFilter.py file
     2.  python3 test.py